Bioinformatics: Goals

 The primary goal of bioinformatics is to increase the understanding of biological processes.
-What sets it apart from other approaches, however, is its focus on developing and applying computationally intensive techniques to achieve this goal.
+What sets it apart from other approaches is its focus on developing and applying computationally intensive techniques to achieve this goal.
 Examples include: pattern recognition, data mining, machine learning algorithms, and visualization.
 Major research efforts in the field include sequence alignment, gene finding, genome assembly, drug design, drug discovery, protein structure alignment, protein structure prediction, prediction of gene expression and protein–protein interactions, genome-wide association studies, the modeling of evolution and cell division/mitosis.

-Bioinformatics now entails the creation and advancement of databases, algorithms, computational and statistical techniques, and theory to solve formal and practical problems arising from the management and analysis of biological data.
+Bioinformatics entails the creation and advancement of databases, algorithms, computational and statistical techniques, and theory to solve formal and practical problems arising from the management and analysis of biological data.

 Over the past few decades, rapid developments in genomic and other molecular research technologies and developments in information technologies have combined to produce a tremendous amount of information related to molecular biology.
 Bioinformatics is the name given to these mathematical and computing approaches used to glean understanding of biological processes.

 Common activities in bioinformatics include mapping and analyzing DNA and protein sequences, aligning DNA and protein sequences to compare them, and creating and viewing 3-D models of protein structures.

-Relation to other fields

-Bioinformatics is a science field that is similar to but distinct from biological computation, while it is often considered synonymous to computational biology.
-Biological computation uses bioengineering and biology to build biological computers, whereas bioinformatics uses computation to better understand biology.
-Bioinformatics and computational biology involve the analysis of biological data, particularly DNA, RNA, and protein sequences.
-The field of bioinformatics experienced explosive growth starting in the mid-1990s, driven largely by the Human Genome Project and by rapid advances in DNA sequencing technology.